Subhecreations/portfolio-simple-website/README.md

 ## Project Title: My Simple Portfolio

 ## Description:
-A basic portfolio website designed to showcase my web development skills.
+Welcome to my Portfolio website !
+A basic portfolio website designed to showcase my early web development skills.

-## Key Features:
+## Pages :
-* About Me section
+* Home page: A brief introduction about myself and an welcome message.
-* Contact information
+* Contact page: Ways to get in touch with me.

 ## Technologies Used:
 * HTML5